lintenn/age_detector/README.md

 The steps of what is done in the notebook are developed below:

 1. We import the necessary libraries for the development of our neural network.
-2. We load our dataset of 27305 48x48 pixel facial images with their labels, in our case in .csv format.
+2. We load our dataset of 27305 facial images of 48x48 pixels with their labels, in our case in .csv format.
 The dataset can be downloaded at: https://www.kaggle.com/nipunarora8/age-gender-and-ethnicity-face-data-csv
 3. We look at the first 5 rows (image with labels) of the dataset.
 4. As we explore the data, we see that the pixels are expressed as strings separated by spaces.
-To handle this data better, we are going to convert it into an array of numbers, helping us of a lambda function, which uses the x.split () functions (to separate the elements for each space) and np.array () (to construct the array, with float number format of precision 32).
+To handle this data better, we are going to convert it into an array of numbers, helping us of a lambda function, which uses the x.split() functions (to separate the elements for each space) and np.array() (to construct the array, with float number format of precision 32).
 5. We see that now the pixels are a numerical array.
 6. We now preview about 20 images of the dataset, accompanied by all the labels.
 However, we will only use the 'age' label.